machineash/legacy-workflow-automation/README.md

 So, what do we do about it?

-Legacy systems are not documented extensively with detail available with the click of a button or a simple Google search.
+Legacy systems are not documented extensively with detail available via the click of a button or a simple Google search.

 But there are a variety of methods to tackle this problem.

 1. Create code that will handle the manual entries for you
    - Automate the process, so the computer handles it.
 Operator will be focused on debugging, troubleshooting, and aligning code with screen logic.
    - Use whichever language you are most comfortable with.
 Or learn one you are the least apprehensive toward.
    - Start somewhere.
 Be okay with failing.
-Just remember to get up.
+Just remember to keep going.

 2. Automate any data cleaning steps prior to the data load process
+   - You can start at spreadsheets or use software from the beginning.
    - Use Excel formulas to your advantage.

-3. Prioritize and perserverence
+3. Prioritize and perservere
-   - Sort by what to tackle first.
+   - Sort by what process to tackle first.
    - Automate the manual processes that take the most time.
    - Consider business significance / impact.